 Trim the bottom of one of the spheres so that the cake can stand.
 Place a bit of frosting on your cake surface and lay down the first layer of cake for the body.
 Frost the top of the cake and add on the second layer, flat side down.

 Next, place three skewers down the body of the Hatchimals Cake and trim so that about an inch is showing.

 To make the head of the cake, crumble the remaining cake crumbs and add in about ⅓ cup of frosting.
 Mix together and use your hands to form a ball out of the mixture.

 Place the ball on top of the Hatchimals Cake body.
 Refrigerate for 10 minutes to chill before applying the crumb coat.

 Step 4: Apply the Crumb Coat

-Using the 1/3 reserved frosting, apply a crumb coat all over the Hatchimals Cake.
-This doesn’t need to be neat or perfect since more frosting will go over the body of the Hatchimal.
+Using the ⅓ reserved frosting, apply a crumb coat all over the Hatchimals Cake.
+However, this doesn’t need to be neat or perfect since more frosting will go over the body of the Hatchimal.
 When done, refrigerate while you prepare the remaining items.

 Step 5: Prepare the Fondant